-Recent reports show that about 30% of all car crash fatalities in our country involve drunk drivers with BACs of .08 g/dL or higher.
-Sadly, in 2020, 11,654 people were killed in these DUI related crashes.
+Most recent reports show that about 30% of all car crash fatalities in our country involve drunk drivers with BACs of .08 g/dL or higher.
+Sadly, in 2021, 13,384 people were killed in DUI related crashes a 14% increase from 202o.
 All of these crashes could have been prevented.
-Statistics show that over a 10-year period from 2011-2020, on average, 10,500 people died each year in drunk-driving crashes, and also show there has been a 14.3% increase in fatalities from 2019 to 2020.
+Statistics show that over a 10-year period from 2011-2020, on average, 10,500 people died each year in drunk-driving crashes.

 What Constitutes Drunk Driving?